 The resulting store design is a soccer-mad space complete with large scale field/turf images on the ceiling and an abundance of football kit lining the walls.
 Set over a warm inviting textured Muros Wall Panel that provides the perfect unassuming backdrop to showcase its offering – from official teamwear, boots, balls, accessories to training and supporter gear.

-The Muros Terracotta Loft Brick wall panel was selected to replicate an authentic London brick street that you would see young kids kicking a football against.
+The Muros Terracotta Loft Brick paneling was selected to replicate an authentic London brick street that you would see young kids kicking a football against.
 The aged red and orange faux brick finish with fine grey mist over-spray has natural aging and imperfections found in wall of established brickworks

 Finally, Muros wishes all our clients in the retail sports space all the best in reopening doors to their brick and mortar store shortly and continuing to serve customers and brand build!